Spoiler Alert: Who was Judas and the Black Messiah?

 This film’s release is a timely one.
-Not only due to the fact that it is Black History Month, but because of the current social climate with race relations and police overreach beginning to be discussed in the United States.
+Not only due to the fact that it is Black History Month, but because of the present social climate with race relations and police overreach currently being discussed in the United States.

 The Black Panther Party was a political organization with the goal of achieving self-determination for Black America.
 The party was founded by Huey P. Newton and Bobby Seales in Oakland, California.

 Newton and Seales’ ideals were simple and are laid out in what they titled “The Ten-Point Program.”
 Some of the points listed called for freedom, employment and housing for Black Americans, as well as the release of all Black Americans who were incarcerated.